Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

 \end{lemma}

-\highprobestimationerror* \begin{proof} To prove the results, we first show the following concentration inequality for the empirical demand estimates of the points in the set $\discTyepSpace$: the following holds with probability at least $1 - \sfrac{1}{T^2}$,
+\begin{proof}[Proof of \Cref{lem:high-prob estimation error}] To prove the results, we first show the following concentration inequality for the empirical demand estimates of the points in the set $\discTyepSpace$: the following holds with probability at least $1 - \sfrac{1}{T^2}$,

 To prove the above inequality, we fix an arbitrary $x\in\discTyepSpace$.
 We define the random variable $Z_t(x) = \indicator{\inverseVal(\offeredPrice_t, \posteriorMean_t) = x}$, We also define random variable $\eta_t(x) = \decision_t(x) - \demand(x)$ if $Z_t(x) = 1$ at time step $t$.
 Then by definition, we know that the sequence $\{\sum_{s=1}^t \eta_t(x)Z_t(x)\}$ is a martingale adapted to $\{\filtration_{t+1}\}_{t=0}^\infty$.
 Moreover, the sequence of the variable $\{Z_t(x)\}_{t=1}^\infty$ is $\filtration_t$-measurable, and the variable $\eta_t(x)$ is $1$-sub-Gaussian.
 Now take $V = 1$ and substitute for $\eta_t(x) = \decision_t(x) - \demand(x)$, apply the uniform bound obtained in \Cref{lem:uniform bound}, we have for any $t \ge \numDiscType + 1$, the following holds with probability at least $1 - \delta$,